 A radionuclide, usually technetium-99m, is combined with different stable, metabolically active compounds to form a radiopharmaceutical that localizes to a particular anatomic or diseased structure (target tissue).
 The radiopharmaceutical is given by mouth or by injection.
 After the radionuclide has had time to reach the target tissue, images are taken with a gamma camera.
 Gamma rays emitted by the radionuclide interact with scintillation crystals in the camera, creating light photons that are converted into electrical signals by photomultiplier tubes.
 A computer summarizes and analyzes the signals and integrates them into 2-dimensional images.
 However, only signals near the camera's face can be accurately analyzed; thus, imaging is limited by the range of the camera.

 Portable gamma cameras can provide radionuclide imaging at bedside.
-Generally, radionuclide scanning is considered safe (see see Typical Radiation Doses).
+Generally, radionuclide scanning is considered safe (see Table 1: Typical Radiation Doses).

 The compound labeled with the radionuclide depends on the target tissue or indication: